 The OW Ranch is the headquarters unit of the Kendrick Cattle Company perhaps the most famous of the cattle empires created in the late 1800s in the Sheridan, Wyoming area.
 The Kendrick Ranch holdings included over 300,000 acres that ran from the Powder River well up into Montana.
 The historic OW headquarters where John B. Kendrick lived and raised his children remains one of eastern Montana’s classic open range cattle ranches now operating on around 50,000 acres - 32,428± of which is well blocked deeded land.
 The OW has an appraised carrying capacity of 1500 animal units and includes 2,000 acres of dry land hay and creek bottom meadows.
 The rangeland is comprised of foothill range with scattered timber and meadows in many of the valleys.
 It is precisely what a Montana ranch should look like.
 The ranch also boasts a considerable wildlife/sporting resource including trophy quality deer, a substantial elk herd, antelope and good upland bird habitat and populations.
 The main headquarters has undergone an historical renovation under the guidance of well-known Montana architect Jonathan Foote.
 The ranch is located an easy one hour drive north of Sheridan, Wyoming on paved or well-maintained gravel roads and includes 3 comfortable sets of buildings.
-It will be sold stocked and equipped with all feed on hand at the time of sale.
-It represents an opportunity to buy one of Montana’s and the west’s most famous ranches with a well located herd of over 1000 one iron cows.
+It represents an opportunity to buy one of Montana’s and the west’s most famous ranches with a well located herd of over 1,000 one iron cows, available under separate treaty.

 The OW Ranch is located approximately 45 miles north of Sheridan, Wyoming on Hanging Woman Creek.
 About one half of the drive to the ranch is on paved state highways and the second half is on highly improved graveled county roads.
 The old town site of Quietus is virtually on the ranch and there are other “wide spots in the road” such as Decker, Birney and Otter that are anywhere from a few miles to 20 miles from the ranch.
 Most of the real estate lies in Big Horn County, Montana, although the Kendrick family who founded the ranch and owned it for nearly 100 years was a Wyoming family based out of Sheridan.
 Sheridan offers commercial air service and is the most convenient access point to the ranch from the rest of the world.